DHF Capital S.A. Appoints Erik Boekel as Chief Commercial Officer

 Erik Boekel expressed his enthusiasm about joining DHF Capital, stating:

 "I am honoured to join DHF Capital at such an exciting time in its evolution.
 The company's reputation for excellence and its dedication to providing bespoke financial solutions and wealth management to its astute client base align closely with my own professional values.
 I look forward to collaborating with the talented team at DHF Capital to drive growth, innovation, and client success.
-Together, we will leverage our collective expertise to unlock new opportunities and further solidify DHF Capital's position as a trusted partner in the financial industry."
+Together, we will leverage our collective expertise to unlock n

 Legal Disclaimer: